Below is a list of our most common terms in our field with accompanying definitions.

 VoIP (Voice over Internet Protocol) is a technology that allows you to use your internet to make voice calls, rather than through PSTN lines that a ‘traditional’ phone system would do.

-SIP establishes, modifies and terminates voice, video, messages and other forms of communication, such as VoIP, from one IP network to the next.
+SIP (Session Initiation Protocol) establishes, modifies and terminates voice, video, messages and other forms of communication, such as VoIP, from one IP network to the next.
 Basically, it allows you to make voice calls, video calls and other forms of media communication from computer to the next.

 Hybrid Phone System